 - Make a coupon or certificate for a gift of your time.
 Here’s a free printable coupon book for kids I made just for little ones.
 You’ll find coupons for staying up 30 minutes late at bedtime, camping out in the living room (with s’mores of course!), and more kid-friendly experiences that make amazing gifts for kids who have everything.
 By the way, you should know that as I was designing this set of coupons, my oldest daughter Abby peeked over my shoulder and asked, “What are you doing?”
 I explained the idea of the coupon book, then added some examples to get the point across: “Like you could use this coupon to pick anything you want for dinner one night, or this one to take a mother-daughter mental health day off school and work, or this one to bake any dessert together…” She said: “Wow.
 That’s all I want for Christmas!
 Just that.”

-How to Wrap It: Download the free printable coupon book.
+How to Wrap It: As a bonus for joining my weekly newsletter, download the free printable coupon book.
 Then use a hole-punch on the coupons and bind them with a festive ribbon or a colorful book ring like this.
 Wrap the coupon book in a small box, and you’re good to go!

 - Offer to teach a skill you have.
 The skill you teach could be a foreign language, how to play an instrument, or the secret to baking the world’s best chocolate chip cookies.